 These public commitments are backed by internal policies implemented at Group level, with the goal of handling the many subjects revolving around social, environmental and governance matters, including human rights.
 These policies include:

-- BNP Paribas Group Code of Conduct (updated in 2021); - The BNP Paribas Statement on Human Rights; - The BNP Paribas Sustainable Sourcing Charter; - The BNP Paribas Responsible Business Principles.
+- The BNP Paribas Group Code of conduct; - The BNP Paribas Statement on Human Rights;

+- The BNP Paribas Sustainable Sourcing Charter; - The BNP Paribas Asset Management Responsible Business Conduct Policy; - The BNP Paribas Responsible Business Principles.